JohnnyKyr/Process-Scheduler/README.md

 # Process-Scheduler
-University Project

 Implementation of Process Scheduler using, FCFS, SJF, Round Robin and Prio in C. Software Systems University Project 2022-2023.
-The project used the above functions:
+The project used the functions below:
 execl: for execting files.
 signals: SIGCHLD (for capturing the finished process), SIGSTOP AND SIGCONT (for stoping and starting a process).
 nanosleep: The quantum of the RR and PRIO